Rajat117/aws-guide/APIGateway/Overview.md

 - Can be rolled back to previous deployment
 ## Stage Variable
 Kind of an env variable for your integrated service.
-We can use this variable to route traffic to our different lambda function/application.
+We can use this variable to route traffic to our different lambda functions or applications.
 > Note: You will have to create resource based policy to allow access from your gateway to a resource when allowing dynamic access

 # Canary Deployment